alitanharo/stock-portfolio-tracker/README.md

    git clone https://github.com/alitanharo/stock-portfolio-tracker

-2. Navigate to the project directory: cd stock-portfolio-tracker
+2. Navigate to the project directory:

+  cd stock-portfolio-tracker

 3. Install dependencies:

   npm install

-4. Create a .env file in the root directory and add your Alpha Vantage API key:
+4. Create a .env file in the root directory and add your Alpha Vantage API key https://www.alphavantage.co/:

   REACT_APP_API_KEY=your-api-key

-5. Start the development server: npm start
+5. Start the development server:

+   npm start

    Open your browser and go to http://localhost:3000 to view the app.

 # Usage
 Search for a company using the search bar.